 First Aid Treatment

-Apply the following first aid measures if suspect a person has been exposed to plant poison.
+Apply the following first aid measures if suspect a person has been exposed to poisonous plants.

 For skin contact – Gently remove contaminated clothing.
 Wash affected areas with an ample amount of room temperature water.